-Smoked Cheddar Cheese Recipe
+Smoked Cheddar Cheese

-- Two 8-ounce blocks Cheddar cheese
+- 2 (8-ounce) blocks Cheddar cheese* (see * below)

 - Remove the cheese from the grate and place it in a resealable plastic bag.
 Store the smoked cheese in the refrigerator for 2 weeks before indulging to allow the smoke flavor to permeate the cheese and even mature slightly.
-(Uh, if you simply cannot wait 2 weeks, who’s going to tattle on you?
-Just know that the smoke flavor will be more pronounced and even somewhat bitter or, dare we say, acrid.
-If you can resist temptation, a perceived virtue that we usually find to be highly overrated, you'll be rewarded with a more mellow smoke presence.)
+(If you simply can't wait 2 weeks, no one's going to tattle on you.
+But just know that the smoke flavor will be more pronounced and even somewhat bitter or, dare we say, acrid.
+If you can resist temptation, a perceived virtue that we usually find to be highly overrated, you'll be rewarded with a more mellow smoke flavor.)

 Here were his suggestions:

-1) freeze the cheese for 2 hours before smoking, so that the cheese melts less quickly, allowing the smoke flavor to be better dispersed throughout the cheese.
+1) Freeze the cheese for 2 hours before smoking, so that the cheese melts less quickly, allowing the smoke flavor to be better dispersed throughout the cheese.

-2) fill a milk carton with water and freeze it, wrap it in aluminum foil, and put it on the grate above the heat source, then place the A-Maze-N smoker next to the milk carton.
+2) Fill a milk carton with water and freeze it, wrap it in aluminum foil, and put it on the grate above the heat source, then place the A-Maze-N smoker next to the milk carton.

 I hung an analog meat thermometer in between the grates of the grill and closed the lid.
-It was only 70° in Santa Monica, so the grill didn’t need to be shaded, but if you live where it’s really hot, you might want to put your grill in a shaded area or cover it with an outdoor umbrella.
+It was only 70°F in Santa Monica, so the grill didn’t need to be shaded, but if you live where it’s really hot, you might want to put your grill in a shaded area or cover it with an outdoor umbrella.
 I used Gouda and goat cheese.
-The Gouda took about 5 hours (recipe says 4 hours, but the smoke didn’t seem to be reaching the center of the cheese).
+The Gouda took about 5 hours (the recipe says 4 hours, but the smoke didn’t seem to be reaching the center of the cheese).
 I smoked the goat cheese for 1 hour.
 I tasted it right after smoking and the cheese was a little bitter.